Shenandoah Valley Road Trip

 Be sure to stop on your Shenandoah Valley road trip to “taste” the Bacon formation in the Shenandoah Caverns in Virginia.

 Though rural in flavor, the Shenandoah Valley is only a few hours’ drive from Washington, D.C. and within easy reach of Baltimore, Philly and New York City.
-Shenandoah National Park has a variety of overnight accommodations for families.
+Shenandoah Valley and the Shenandoah National Park has a variety of overnight accommodations for families.
 Camp or stay at Skyland Resort or Big Meadows Lodge, where accommodations range from rustic cabins to comfortable suites with a view.
 Both are closed in winter, usually from December to March.

 Massanutten Resort is a very large property loaded with recreational possibilities, including a huge indoor waterpark, zip-line, fishing, hiking, biking and golf.
 In winter, try ice skating, downhill skiing and snowboarding.
 Accommodations range from motel units to comfy condos with kitchens and the professional service reflects their 50 years of being in business.